zKevz/CSharp-GT-Server/README.md

 All the methods use async, that means the server will do a things before waiting another things.
 Make alot faster.

 Added growscan

+Worlds are not saved to the database, you need to add it urself